ReevesAk/gosnake/README.md

 # gosnake

-A simple terminal snake game written in Go.
+A simple game written in go.
+A snake game built with termloop and was completed  in 5days.